chlodowling/J124-Final-Dowling/README.md

 ![Hawaii organ transplant center](https://github.com/chlodowling/J124-Final-Dowling/blob/4a9278c3431bc3495fd3c8159315154772d68d5a/Organ%20Transplant%20Center%20-%20Oahu.png)

 “An Analysis of Organ Transplants in Hawaii by Racial and Ethnic Groups” reveals organ transplant statistics in comparison to population demographics, racial/ethnic groups, diagnoses causing organ transplants, and national organ transplant data.
-While this analysis does not include an intensive look into systemic issues, such as financial and social barriers, limiting access to organ transplants in Hawaii, this analysis does present the groundwork for a thorough future study on organ transplant accessibility to be done.
-The data analysis outlined below aims to identify a few potential barriers and statistics surrounding how organ transplants affect racial and ethnic groups in Hawaii differently, whether that be because of race, ethnicity, or diagnosis.
+While this analysis does not include an intensive look into systemic issues, such as financial and social barriers, limiting access to organ transplants in Hawaii, this analysis does _present **the groundwork** for a thorough future study on organ transplant accessibility to be done._ The data analysis outlined below aims to identify how racial and ethnic groups receiving organt transplants in Hawaii are impacted differently, whether that be because of race, ethnicity, or diagnosis.

 From my analysis, I found that within the state of Hawaii different racial/ethnic groups have distinct leading diagnoses that require organ transplants.
 I also found that in comparison to national data, Hawaii has its own leading causes of organ transplants.
-After finding this data, by answering the list of detailed questions presented below, a future comparison could be done by looking at state and national data to understand how accessibility to organ transplants is impacted by geographical location and additional state-by-state demographics, such as race/ethnicity, average income, populations, age, gender, etc.
+After finding this data, by answering the list of detailed questions presented below, it is clear that a future comparison could be done to understand the accessibility of organ transplants on the basis of geographical location and additional state-by-state demographics, such as average income, populations, age, gender, etc.

 ## Sourcing
 ### People